pratyush770/AI_Assistant/README.md

 3. **Code Assistant**
    Get help with coding tasks, including writing, debugging, and explaining code in various programming languages.
 4. **Exam Tutor**
    Prepare for exams with personalized tutoring.
-The AI can help you with practice questions, explanations, and study strategies.
+The AI can help you with practice questions and explanations.
 ## Technologies Used
 - **Python**: Core programming language for the application.